Get ready for a delicious dish that can do just that – my Turkey with Molé Sauce, which is featured in my cookbook – The Age Beautifully Cookbook.

-Recently, I decided to create an easy way to help you up the anti-aging ante on your own favorite recipes.
-I’ve been researching spice mixes so I can boost the benefits in all of my recipes.
+I created an easy ways to help you make your own favorite recipes anti-aging.
+I’ve been researching spice mixes so I can boost the benefits in all of my recipes and yours.

 Where to begin?
 I started by identifying all the spices in my kitchen cabinet that are powerful antioxidants and anti-inflammatories: turmeric, mustard, garlic, rosemary, parsley, and thyme.
 These spices not only fit the anti-aging bill, they taste good and are detoxifying and cancer-preventing.
 They also taste good sprinkled on vegetables, mac & cheese, and scrambled eggs.
 I next pondered what other spices I could add to make this mix even healthier and came up with dried onion powder, mushroom powder, wheatgrass powder, and paprika.
 I’m still working out the ratios, but this is a promising mix.